AlgoMaster Logo

 Intuition

-This is where the BST property really shines.
-Instead of blindly searching both subtrees, we compare val to the current node's value and make a decision:
+Instead of searching both subtrees, we compare val to the current node's value and pick one direction:

 • If val equals the node's value, we found it.
 Return the node.

-• If val is less than the node's value, the target must be in the left subtree (because in a BST, everything to the right is larger).
+• If val is less than the node's value, the target can only be in the left subtree, since everything to the right is larger.

-• If val is greater than the node's value, the target must be in the right subtree.
+• If val is greater than the node's value, the target can only be in the right subtree.

-This is essentially binary search, but on a tree instead of an array.
-At each step, we eliminate one entire subtree from consideration.
-For a balanced BST, this cuts our work from O(n) to O(log n).
+This is binary search applied to a tree instead of an array.
+At each step we discard one entire subtree, which cuts the work from O(n) to O(h), the height of the tree (O(log n) when the tree is balanced).

 Algorithm